 At Rozel, we understand the importance of safety in the electrical industry.
-One of the most critical aspects of personal protective equipment (PPE) is the selection of the right gloves, especially when dealing with arc flash risks.
-This article aims to provide a comprehensive guide to choosing the right arc flash gloves for various situations, based on the standards set by NFPA 70E.
+One of the most critical aspects of personal protective equipment (PPE) is the selection of the right gloves.
+This article aims to provide a comprehensive guide to choosing the right gloves, based on the standards set by NFPA 70E.

 The Advantages of Arc-Rated Gloves

-Arc-rated gloves, required for Categories 3 and 4, offer several improvements over the traditional leather-over-rubber approach.
-These gloves often incorporate materials such as carbon filaments and other proprietary materials and coatings that make the glove flame-resistant or self-extinguishing.
+Arc-rated gloves: These gloves often incorporate materials such as carbon filaments and other proprietary materials and coatings that make the glove flame-resistant or self-extinguishing.
 These materials also provide properties such as anti-static, cut and abrasion resistance, oil and water repellency, and heat resistance up to several hundred degrees.
 Arc-rated gloves are tested under ASTM F2675, and it's crucial to pay attention to the rating of the gloves before purchasing or using them.
+Sometimes arc-rated gloves are great for flipping breakers when concerned about an arc flash hazard but not concerned about being exposed to electric shock.
+Additional information can be found at this link.
+Rubber gloves can be uncomfortable (more information here) or cause your hands to sweat (link).

 Rozel's Commitment to Arc Flash Safety